siddhantmadhur/SiddhantMadhur/README.md

 # Hi, I'm @SiddhantMadhur

 ## About Me

-#### I like programming and love learning new things every day.
-My speciality is web dev, where I am comfortable using Next.Js/React or Astro as frameworks for dynamic and static sites.
-I am very familiar with Java and Python for problem-solving and am in the process of self-learning GoLang and creating REST APIs.
-My goal is to pursue a degree and career in Computer Science.
-I have certificates from [Codecademy](https://www.codecademy.com/profiles/siddhantmadhur) that showcase the diverse languages I have learned or looked at.
+### I like programming and love learning new things every day.
+My speciality is web dev, where I am comfortable using HTMX w/ Go, Next.Js, React or Astro as frameworks for dynamic and static sites.
+I am very familiar with Java and Python for problem-solving and using GoLang to create REST APIs.
+Currently I am pursuing a B.S. in Computer Science from the University of California, Santa Cruz

 ## Contact me